Matthewkweon/P2P/README.md

 - No authentication beyond username selection
 - No persistence (messages are lost if the server restarts)
 - No group messaging functionality

-## Things to add in the future:
-- Add a password for privacy and user authentication
-- support group chats
-- add a graphical user interface